geomesa/geomesa.github.io/_posts/2015-05-05-geomesa-deployment.md

 scp $GEOMESA_HOME/dist/geomesa-distributed-runtime-{{ site.stableVersion }}.jar tserver1:$ACCUMULO_HOME/lib/ext/
 {% endhighlight %}

-### DEPLOY GEOMESA PLUGIN TO GEOSERVER
+### DEPLOY GEOMESA ACCUMULO PLUGIN TO GEOSERVER

 You should have an instance of GeoServer, version 2.5.2, running somewhere that has access to your Accumulo instance.

-#### Geoserver Setup
+#### GeoServer Setup

-In addition to our GeoServer plugin, you will also need to install the WPS plugin to your GeoServer instance.
+First, you will need to install the WPS plugin to your GeoServer instance.
 The [WPS Plugin](http://docs.geoserver.org/stable/en/user/extensions/wps/install.html) must also match the version of GeoServer instance.

 Copy the `geomesa-plugin-{{ site.stableVersion }}-geoserver-plugin.jar` jar file from the GeoMesa dist directory into your GeoServer's library directory.